 It will provide a new home for Wakeﬁeld Trinity Wildcats by the start of 2015, helping the club to maintain its Super League status.

 But Mr Pickles only approved the plans by Yorkcourt Properties if certain planning conditions were met.

-A spokesman for the department of communities and local government said: “The preferred decision date was today, but that is not fixed.
+A spokesman for the department of communities and local government said: “The preferred decision date was Thursday, but that was not fixed.

 “We have not received the section 106 agreement from the applicant.